 For most technical questions in the database space, there are several things you can do to get the best and quickest answers from the largest number of people.
 The most succinct advice I've seen is in the help center for Database Administrators Stack Exchange:

 A complicated part of asking a good question is finding the right balance of providing enough information but not too much.
 Be careful not to over-simplify, because people will have to ask you prodding questions to get enough information to solve the problem (and in the meantime others may have already tried to solve a now different problem – we call these "chameleon questions").
-On the other hand, the word "minimal" up there is first for a reason – in this example, the OP posted 80 lines of T-SQL when three lines probably would have been enough.
+On the other hand, the word "minimal" up there is first for a reason – sometimes people will post 800 lined of T-SQL when 5 would have been enough.

 I have some further advice that gets into more of the nitty-gritty, though it is admittedly SQL Server-centric:

 Erik Darling, the nicest former bouncer I know, has a worthwhile walk-through for you here:

 Gianluca Sartori has this great post: